Employee Benefits

 Medical Benefits

-How do your benefits compare to other companies in Arkansas?
+How do your benefits compare to other companies in Florida?

 Author:

-The Affordable Care Act (ACA) says that if you have more than 50 workers in the state of Arkansas, you must provide health insurance to your staff.
-Because this can be achieved in a variety of ways, we've divided it into two categories: small businesses (1-50 employees) and large businesses (51+).
+The Affordable Care Act (ACA) requires employers with more than 50 workers in the state of Florida to provide health insurance to their employees.
+Because this may be accomplished in a variety of ways, we've broken down how this works for both small businesses (1-50 people) and big businesses (51 or more).

 Small Employer Guide to Medical Benefits